multiscale/muscle3/docs/source/cplusplus.rst

 the elements, and :cpp:func:`DataConstRef::size` to get the number of elements, and that's all we need to create our state vector ``U``.

-Note that MUSCLE 3 will in this case check that we have the right type of elements (doubles), but it cannot know and therefore will not check that we're expecting a 1D grid.
+Note that MUSCLE3 will in this case check that we have the right type of elements (doubles), but it cannot know and therefore will not check that we're expecting a 1D grid.
 We could check that by hand by checking the length of ``msg.data().shape()`` to see if it's 1.
 See the diffusion model below for an